go-sprout/sprout/docs/features/function-aliases.md

 This feature is crucial for migrating from Sprig v3.2.3 or when upgrading between Sprout versions.
 {% endhint %}

-To configure aliases, you must use the Sprout function handler.
-Don't worry about backward compatibility; you can continue to use the `FuncMap()` and apply the functional configurator directly inside.
+To configure aliases, you must use the Sprout function handler.&#x20;

 ## How It Works